andreasdomanowski/diagramming-libraries-comparison/doc/library-assessment-comparison.md

 - [example editor](https://github.com/bpmn-io/diagram-js-examples) provided by maintainers contains bugs that catch the eye
   - if an element is clicked repeatedly, it gets stuck to the mouse pointer and can't be dropped
   - moving the predefined connected rectangles results in the link having the highest "z-index".
 Combined with the anchor being the middle of the rectangle, this definitely catches the eye, too
+### Problems
+- things initially thought to be included like label rendering is not supported out of the box
+  - therefore, it's a hurdle to implement basic requirements
+  - though there are nice implementations of e.g. a [direct label editor](https://github.com/bpmn-io/diagram-js-direct-editing), a custom text renderer has to be implemented
+- important architecture and implementation aspects like the names of events, or the interaction of core modules isn't documented at all
+  - several aspects were just documented in answers in the message board of bpmn-js